samarth-bhargav/samarth-bhargav/README.md

 This is an archive of projects I've worked on.
 Here's a brief overview:

 TJVMT Website - The front facing website for one of the top high-school math teams in the nation.
-I worked on the website my junior year, fixing errors as a statistician, and continue to monitor the website as a co-captain.
+I worked on the website my junior year, fixing errors and increasing website functionality as a statistician, and continue to monitor the website as a co-captain.

 HackMIT Blueprint - Won first place through created a program called “Rapid Relief Routing, ” enabling authorities to optimally dispatch firefighting units in an area under wildfire distress.